Maxuss/djaw/documentation.md

-# DOCUMENTATION ON CREATING CUSTOM PROJECTS
+# Documentation on working with DJaw

-## Using DJaw, an engine powered by Java
+## Formatting a project
 First off, find your `projects` folder.
 Create a `data.dji` file there first.
 Learn more about creating `*.dji` [here](https://github.com/Maxuss/djaw/blob/main/format.md)
 Then, create a new package there, it should look something like that: